strongdm/contrib/audit/roles/README.md

 # List all Roles and associated Resources

 This folder contains a Python script that lists all Roles and the Resources linked to each.
+It works with the legacy strongDM UI, and under the new Access Overhaul system.

 ## Requirements
 * Python3